Skip to main content

 Get PILT coins!

-You now have a blockchain account, which will be used to pay fees and deposits.
+You now have a blockchain account to use to pay fees and deposits.
 If you haven't already requested PILT, go to the faucet and request tokens for your <address>.